HobbaZ/social-network-api/README.md

 ## Description
 ### Project Aim ###
-Finish creating social network API endpoints and demonstrate CRUD functionality in Insomnia.
+Create social network API endpoints and demonstrate CRUD functionality in Insomnia.

 ### What I Learnt ###
 Use of Mongoose npm package, linking Mongoose to Express.js,